 Ozone soil remediation is a technique used to clean up soil contamination caused by various pollutants, including petroleum hydrocarbons, solvents, and pesticides.
 It involves injecting ozone gas into the soil, which oxidizes and breaks down the contaminants.
 Ozone is a powerful oxidant and can quickly degrade the contaminants into less harmful substances.
 Ozone soil remediation is considered to be a cost-effective and environmentally friendly solution compared to other soil remediation techniques, and it has been used successfully in many contaminated sites around the world.

-WHY USE OZONE FOR SOIL REMEDIATION?
+WHY USE OZONE FOR REMEDIATION?

-KEY OZONE SANITATION BENEFITS FOR SOIL
+KEY OZONE REMEDIATION BENEFITS

 - The rapid decrease of contaminant mass and concentration in soil and water.
 In fact, impressive results may be seen in weeks

 - Clean reaction.
 Also, no hazardous by-product formation

 - Microbubbles work to remove VOCs from soil pores and groundwater, which lowers the oxidative demand on soil that is typical of liquid oxidants.

 - Site Assessment: A thorough site assessment is conducted to identify the types of contaminants present in the soil and their concentration levels.
 The data collected from the assessment is used to determine the ozone injection rate and duration required for the soil remediation process.

 - Soil Preparation: The soil is prepared for ozone injection by drilling boreholes or injecting pipes into the soil.
 Ozone is then injected into the soil through these holes or pipes.

 - Ozone Injection: Ozone gas is injected into the soil using specialized equipment that pumps ozone gas into the soil at high pressure.
 The ozone gas oxidizes the contaminants and breaks them down into less harmful substances.